benklee127/benklee127/README.md

 I'm happiest when I'm making a difference in projects that matter to me.
 I love coming up with neat solutions and fixing things up.
 Right now, I'm diving deeper into full-stack development, primarily with Python and JavaScript.

+On the weekends you can find me playing ultimate frisbee, mingling with friends, or exploring an odd thrift shop

-Thanks for stopping by :)
+Appreciate you stopping by :)